goobar07/HTB-30_Day-Challenge/Tier_0/Meow/notes.md

 ### Enumeration

 Here we are checking if we are able to establish a connection with the target machine.
-In Conclusion we are able to establish a connection between our lab with the target.
+In conclusion we are able to establish a connection between our lab with the target.

 **Command 1** -